-SRTC has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate officials.
-We encourage victims, eyewitnesses, and staff to report promptly and accurately all crimes to campus security officials.
-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire campus community that you immediately report all incidents so that security officials can investigate the situation and determine if follow-up actions are required, including issuing a Timely Warning or emergency notification.
-Any crime reported to any campus official must be reported to security officials.
+SRTC has a number of ways for the college community and visitors to report crimes, serious incidents, and other emergencies to appropriate officials.
+We encourage victims, eyewitnesses, and employees to report all crimes promptly and accurately to the SRTC Police Department and/or Campus Security Authorities.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire college community that you immediately report all incidents so that the SRTC Police Department can investigate the situation and determine if follow-up actions are required, including issuing a Timely Warning or Emergency Notification.
+Crimes reported to any college employee must be reported to a member of the SRTC Police Department.